platinumazure/eslint-plugin-qunit/docs/rules/require-expect.md

 by skipping assertions.

 The "never" option disallows any `expect` calls in tests.
-With improved resiliancy in QUnit 2.0 for tracking asynchronous activity, projects may prefer to discourage use of redundannt `assert.expect` calls in tests.
+With improved resilience in QUnit 2.0 for tracking asynchronous activity, projects may prefer to discourage use of redundant `assert.expect` calls in tests.
 This option codifies such convention.

 The "never-except-zero" option disallows `except` calls, except when used to